Platform Hell freezes over.

 - Dying Alone: Zig-Zagged, with Dennis in the end.

-- Gainax Ending: "The Bright Side" ends with entire world ending again due to Dennis' reckless activities.
+- Gainax Ending: "The Bright Side" ends with the world ending again due to Dennis' reckless activities.
 Just as Dennis is about to accept that he is going to die alone he finds the snow women reformed and is finally able to kiss it, which causes the entire core of the earth to be carved into the shape of himself chasing the snow woman.
 The final shot shows a now densely cracked up earth turning into a giant snowflake.

 - Killed Off for Real: Dennis slowly succumbs to the cold weather as he finally kisses the snow women in "Fin".

-- Nice Job Breaking It, Hero!: "Tectonic States" and "Fin" reveal that all of the destruction Dennis has been doing throughout the game is slowly causing the entire world to shatter.
+- Nice Job Breaking It, Hero: "Tectonic States" and "Fin" reveal that all of the destruction Dennis has been doing throughout the game is slowly causing the entire world to shatter.